 Dr. Gemma Handelsman is an experienced Educational Psychologist, registered with the Health and Care Professions Council, based in North West London.

-Gemma has an undergraduate psychology degree from University of Cambridge and a Doctorate in Child, Community and Educational Psychology from The Tavistock and Portman NHS Foundation Trust.
+Gemma has an undergraduate psychology degree from the University of Cambridge and a Doctorate in Child, Community, and Educational Psychology from The Tavistock and Portman NHS Foundation Trust.

-She has over nine years of experience as an Educational Psychologist.
+She has over 10 years of experience as an Educational Psychologist.
 Until recently Gemma worked as a Senior Educational Psychologist for a large local authority and she has previously worked as the Educational Psychologist within a therapy team at a primary special school, supporting children with social communication difficulties and autism.

-Gemma can provide Educational Psychology assessments and advice to support a child or young person’s learning, wellbeing and behaviour.
+Gemma provides Educational Psychology assessments and advice to support a child or young person’s learning, well-being, and behaviour.
 She works with children and young people aged 3-18 years old who attend mainstream or specialist schools or nurseries, working collaboratively with their families and school staff to ensure the best outcomes.

-Gemma also offers direct work with schools, providing consultations, training and supervision to school staff, thereby effecting change at an organisational level.
+Gemma also offers direct work to nurseries and schools, providing consultations, training and supervision to school staff, thereby effecting change at an organisational level.

-Gemma has a particular interest supporting children and young people who have social communication difficulties or autism.
+Gemma has a particular interest in supporting neurodiverse children and young people.
 She is trained to use the ADOS-2 assessment and works part-time as an associate for a private clinic offering multi-disciplinary autism assessments.

 Gemma is a mother of three young children and a co-opted Governor at a local primary school.

 Professional memberships and registrations

 Chartered Psychologist with the British Psychological Society (BPS)